Remote Accessible Vote by Mail

 Remote Accessible Vote by Mail (RAVBM) was implemented by Placer County to make the voting process more convenient for voters with disabilities, who may experience difficulties marking their vote-by-mail ballot by hand or getting to a vote center to use an accessible ballot marking device.
 Any voter may use the RAVBM system to cast a ballot for any election, regardless of whether the voter has a disability or is a military or overseas (UOCAVA) voter.
 (AB 37)

 To use the RAVBM system, you will need to provide a working email address.
-You receive your ballot at this email address 29 days before Election Day.
+You receive your ballot at this email address 29 days before Election Day, or within 3 business days if your request is made later.
 The system allows you to mark the ballot using your own computer and assistive devices, such as screen readers.
 Ballot selections are not transmitted over the internet.
 The ballot must be printed out and returned by mail or in person.
 Read more about returning your ballot in FAQ #6.

 Like all ballots, to be counted they must be received by the Elections Office no later than 8:00 PM on Election Day or received up to seven days after Election Day if postmarked on or before Election Day.

-Click here to apply for a Remote Accessible Vote by Mail Ballot.
+Apply for a Remote Accessible Vote by Mail Ballot

 Frequently Asked Questions: Remote Accessible Vote by Mail